uploadPicTest/uploadPic/README.md

 A very simple Flask web app to show you the picture you upload to it.

+This is a fork of the main repo, so that everyone can log in to the drone

 ## Purpose

 This small app is basically a test of setting up a CI system using